-–John Samples is director of the Center for Representative Government at the Cato Institute.
+–John Samples is director and Patrick Basham is senior fellow in the Center for Representative Democracy at the Cato Institute.